flywire/ETF-Annual-Statement/README.md

 Start a command prompt.

-If you downloaded `etf2cb.exe` then run it without the `python` prefix or `.py` extension, but otherwise it is the same.
+If you downloaded `etf2cb.exe` it is run without the `python` prefix or `.py` extension, but otherwise it is the same.

 Alternatively,